 - For my projects, I ensure Openness, Reproducibility and Transparency of Data, Code and Materials.
 I have also been involved in projects on Pre-Registration/Registered Report Templates and Guides, Replications-Extensions, Open Collaborative Guides and Resources, etc. I have involved in Open Scholarship Education Projects with FORRT (Framework for Open and Reproducible Research Training) and I have taught Open Science Principles and Practices in courses.

-- I also embrace often overlooked but very important Open Scholarship principles notably Diversity, Equity, Inclusion, and Social Justice in Higher Education and Academia.
-I have been actively working on some projects in the intersection of Open Scholarship and Neurodiversity.
+- I also embrace often overlooked but very important Open Scholarship principles notably Accessibility, Diversity, Equity, Inclusion, and Social Justice in Higher Education and Academia.

 - Reviews Experiences